 - Additional product liability claims (due to poor quality goods).

 The problem of counterfeiters was highlighted with the recent conviction of a gang that had imported up to 1.5m fake perfume bottles, worth about £5m.
-They were filled with essence from Germany and labelled as brands by the likes of Chanel, Armani, Dior and Estee Lauder.
+They were filled with essence from Germany and labelled as luxury brands such as Chanel, Armani, Dior and Estee Lauder.
 The counterfeiting gang planned to sell the bottles at £12 each.

 Each week Customs and Excise seizes thousands of litres of “bootleg” alcohol containing industrial-strength methylated spirits (which can cause blindness).
 It’s sometimes claimed that a fake videotape, watch or football strip hurts nobody, however many fake perfumes and spirits are produced in unhygienic conditions, or contain dangerous products.

 Counterfeiting activity is often sophisticated, and well organized.
 This can make it problematic to detect in the first place, as well as difficult to identify the source of the counterfeited goods.
 It is therefore critical for any business that has built a trusted brand or trading name to ensure they protect their most valuable asset.
 Counterfeiting claims can lead to additional claims of trade mark infringement and passing off.